smallrye/smallrye-graphql/docs/typesafe-client-headers.md

 }
 ```

-The `name` has to be fixed, but the value can be specified with a
-`constant` or the name of a `method` for dynamic values, e.g.:
+The value can be specified with a `constant` or the name of a `method` for dynamic values, e.g.:

 ``` java
 @GraphQLClientApi